©

 (click here to buy your Pass and benefit from reduced rates)

-Visit the bocage using the HandiVisites application and supports.
+Visit the bocage using the HandiVisites application and materials.

-Noirlac Abbey is considered one of the finest Cistercian monastic complexes in France.
+Noirlac Abbey is considered to be one of the finest Cistercian monastic complexes in France.

-Acquired by the Département du Cher in 1909, the abbey has been entirely restored since 1950, in keeping with the stripped-down architecture of the buildings, a reflection of the asceticism of the founding Cistercian monks.
-Throughout its eventful history, the abbey has constantly demonstrated its ability to adapt: successively monastery, factory, field hospital, refugee center, since 2008 it has been a Centre Culturel de Rencontre (CCR).
-Funded by the Conseil départemental du Cher, the Région Centre Val-de-Loire and the French government (Direction Régionale des Affaires Culturelles), it is now a place for tourism, art and culture, both rooted in its territory and open to the world.
+Acquired by the Department of Cher in 1909, the abbey has been entirely restored since 1950, respecting the stripped-back architecture of the buildings, a reflection of the asceticism of the founding Cistercian monks.
+Throughout its eventful history, the abbey has constantly demonstrated its ability to adapt: successively monastery, factory, country hospital, refugee centre, since 2008 it has been a Cultural Encounter Centre (CCR).
+Funded by the Conseil départemental du Cher, the Région Centre Val-de-Loire and the French government (Direction Régionale des Affaires Culturelles), it is now a centre for tourism, the arts and culture, rooted in its region and open to the world.

 The silence and beauty that reign at Noirlac make it a place conducive to attention and dialogue, meditation and wonder.
-That’s why listening, speaking and the landscape are at the heart of the events on offer from March to December.
-Just a stone’s throw from the abbey, the Creative Farm hosts artist recordings and residencies, creative workshops, shows and corporate seminars.
+That’s why listening, talking and the landscape are at the heart of the events on offer from March to December.
+Just a stone’s throw from the abbey, the Creative Farm hosts artists’ recordings and residencies, creative workshops, shows and corporate seminars.

 Gardens and hedged farmland

-Designed by landscape architect Gilles Clément, the gardens give structure to the space by offering a new perspective on the abbey from the southern entrance to the monument, creating a link between the disorder of the bocage and the rigor of the Cistercian buildings.
-From the moment you enter, the enclosure of Judean trees, the paths of grasses, the pond and the room of changing roses invite you to contemplate, emphasizing the purity of the monument’s architectural lines.
-In the heart of the cloister, around the flowering well, the sky is reflected in clouds of perennials, simple and aromatic plants.
+Designed by landscape gardener Gilles Clément, the gardens give structure to the space by offering a new perspective of the abbey from the southern entrance to the monument; they create a link between the disorder of the hedged farmland and the rigour of the Cistercian buildings.
+As soon as you arrive, the walled garden of Judas trees, the alleys of grasses, the pond and the room of changing roses invite you to contemplate and underline the purity of the architectural lines of the monument.
+In the heart of the cloister, around the flowering well, the sky is reflected in clouds of perennials, simple plants and aromatic herbs.
 Further on, the oriental gardens, with their light white tones, lead up to the magnificent avenue of two-hundred-year-old lime trees.

-On the banks of the Cher, Noirlac Abbey watches over its bocage, worked by Cistercian monks as early as the 12th century.
+On the banks of the Cher River, Noirlac Abbey watches over its hedged farmland, worked by Cistercian monks from the twelfth century onwards.
 Still used for livestock farming, it has retained its original appearance, with meadows surrounded by hedges.
-Now a “sensitive natural area”, it is home to a wealth of flora and fauna, including protected species such as the European bee-eater, the bank swallow and the great capricorn beetle, an insect that lives only on hundred-year-old oak trees.
+Now a designated sensitive natural area, it is home to a wealth of flora and fauna, including protected species such as the European bee-eater, the bank swallow and the great capricorn beetle, an insect that lives only on hundred-year-old oak trees.

-In 2008, the Cistercian complex was transformed into a Cultural Encounter Center, and continues to undergo extensive improvements to both buildings and exteriors, with the creation of gardens designed by Gilles Clément.
+In 2008, the Cistercian complex became a Cultural Encounter Centre, and continues to undergo a number of improvements to both the buildings and the exterior, with the creation of gardens designed by Gilles Clément.

-Noirlac Abbey offers an immersive, innovative and atypical experience thanks to the résoNance project, from the exterior of the abbey to the interior spaces.
+Noirlac Abbey is offering an immersive, innovative and atypical experience thanks to the résoNance project, from the outside of the abbey to the interior spaces.

 Key dates

-• 1136: settlement of a Cistercian community from Clairvaux Abbey (Aube) at "la Maison-Dieu".
+• 1136: settlement of a Cistercian community from Clairvaux Abbey (Aube) at a place called “la Maison-Dieu”.

-• 1150: Ebbe de Charenton donates his property to the monks.
+• 1150: donation from Ebbe de Charenton to the monks.
 The construction of an abbey could finally be envisaged.

-• 1189: confirmation of the donation by notarial deed.
-The abbey prospers.
-It collects tithes, rents and seigniorial revenues.
+• 1189: Confirmation of the donation by notarial deed.
+The abbey prospered.
+It received tithes, rents and seigniorial income.

 • 1290: the abbey is renamed Noirlac.

-• 1423: the abbey is fortified to protect it from armed bands ravaging the countryside.
+• 1423: to protect it from the armed bands ravaging the countryside, the abbey was fortified.
 Elevation of a keep, surrounded by a moat in the extension of the cellar.

-• Late 15th century: the Noirlac community undergoes a profound moral crisis.
-An apostate monk and a murderer are reported.
+• End of the 15th century: the Noirlac community undergoes a profound moral crisis.
+An apostate monk and a murderer were reported.

-• 1530: Noirlac falls into commende.
+• 1530: Noirlac became a commende.
 From then on, its abbot was appointed by the king from outside the community.

-• 1651-1652: the buildings were severely damaged in fighting between royal troops and supporters of the Prince de Condé during the Fronde.
+• 1651-1652: the buildings were seriously damaged in fighting between royal troops and supporters of the Prince de Condé during the Fronde.

 • 1712: reconstruction work.
-The monks' wing is extensively remodeled.
+The monks’ wing was radically altered.

-• 1791: Noirlac sold for 150,000 livres as Biens Nationaux to Jean Amable Desjobert, who made it his second home for some fifteen years.
+• 1791: sale of Noirlac for 150,000 livres as Biens Nationaux to Jean Amable Desjobert, who made it his second home for around fifteen years.

-• 1822: conversion to a porcelain factory, which in 1854 became part of the Pillivuyt group, a porcelain manufacturer in Foëcy.
-The conventual buildings housed workshops, living quarters, kilns and warehouses.
+• 1822: converted into a porcelain factory, which in 1854 became part of the Pillivuyt group, a porcelain manufacturer in Foëcy.
+The monastery buildings housed workshops, accommodation, kilns and warehouses.

 • 1837: Prosper Mérimée visits the abbey.